 7 min. read

 The conversation around social media listening can give the impression that it’s one of the more straightforward aspects of brand social strategy.
 You listen, you track brand mentions and sentiment, and you see how things move over time.
-If there are more mentions, and more of them are positive, you’re doing something right.
+If there are more social mentions, and more of them are positive, you’re doing something right.
 Fewer mentions, a higher proportion of negative mentions, and you’ve got a problem.

 This is a good place to start, and simple.
 Simple is great!

-Brands that build value and generate ROI with social listening, however, go beyond passive tracking—they base their strategy on specific business goals, collect data intelligently, and know how to act on it in a way that drives results.
+Brands that build value and generate ROI with social media listening, however, go beyond passive tracking—they base their strategy on specific business goals, collect data intelligently, and know how to act on it in a way that drives results.

 Pizza Hut is one of the lucky, or rather smart, brands that has managed to build its social media listening—or as they call it, social intelligence—program into a strategic value driver: it contributes towards revenue goals in a measurable way.